IthacaThings/ttn-multitech-cm/roles/conduit/README.md

 + Install mLinux (this has not been tested on AEP)
 + Configure Network
-+ Install a few packages for Ansible to run:
++ Install a few packages for Ansible to run
-    + python-pkgutils
-    + python-distutils
 + Install authorized keys
     + This is required to allow secure login to the gateway
     + These are maintained in `authorized_keys` or `authorized_keys_GROUP`